krig-agency/krig.io/README.md

 Run `yarn` from the projekt folder.

-Run `gridsom develop` from the projekt folder.
+Run `gridsome develop` from the projekt folder.
 The site is now running on http://localhost:8080